Change All Around

 Remember how far you’ve come and what you’ve already overcome.

-To help you remember all of this, I created a “Cope with Change” poster –with these tools and the affirmations– that you can print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
+To help you with this, I created a “Cope with Change” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.

 Here are several of my favorite books that illustrate this: